lcnetdev/bfe/docs/bfe-api.md

   property template which is part of a profile's resource template.
 Each object consists of two properties. name is a label/identifier for the lookup.
 It is used by the typeahead library. load is the location of the Javascript file the contains the functions required to populate the typeahead drop down selection list and then to process the selected item.
+QUESTION: It is really hard to tell if this would even work any more.
+Will it?

 <!-- section links -->
 ----------------